 “Put as much as you can into tax-deferred retirement accounts.”
 That in a nutshell is the conventional wisdom on retirement savings.
 But if you do blindly follow this advice, you often give up a certain amount of control.
-Find out what we think is the best way to think about retirement savings in this Navigator article I recently wrote.
+Find out what we think is the best way to think about retirement savings in this Navigator article.
 And then take a look at the following retirement milestones, so retirement does not “sneak up” on you, like it does on many people.

 Age 40s, 50s and 60s: Accumulate savings via tax-deferred, tax-exempt, and taxable investments.

 Age 55: If you leave your job or retire, you can start withdrawals from 401(k)s without a 10% penalty; withdrawals are taxed as regular income.

 Age 59 ½: Can start withdrawals from IRAs with no 10% penalty.
 Withdrawals taxed as regular income.

 Age 62: Earliest you can collect Social Security benefits.
 But if you collect early, benefits will be roughly 30% less.